HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 For sharing of immunization records only, patient matching **MAY** be performed using identity attributes verified at IAL1.2 or higher by requesting party and responder.

-Propose approaches to matching, point to publicly shared resources, (Epic, etc.).
-Based on probability as much as possible, and not just on rules.

 #### Match on Identities

 A responder performing a patient match **SHOULD** attempt to match identity attributes included by the requestor against the subset of responder's patient records which include only unique identities.

-*Question:*
-*Does the requested count parameter mean # of patient identities or # of records?*
 *Asking for at most 4 results to be returned in a match request may mean more than 4 actual Patient resources returned, if the responding system has not mapped one identity to one record.
 Two options:*

 1) *In this case, only the requested number of identities should be returned and the requester can ask for all resources or some subset, as needed.*